Failing to support a baby’s head can lead to neck strain, unsafe positioning, or serious injury if the baby is dropped or moved abruptly.

 The Importance of Head Support for Infants

 Supporting a baby’s head is crucial during the early months of life.
 Infants have weak neck muscles, making their heads heavy in proportion to their bodies.
-This imbalance requires caregivers to provide support at all times, especially when lifting, carrying, or laying the baby down.
-The first few months are vital for a child’s development, and proper head support plays an essential role in ensuring that they grow up healthy and strong.
+This imbalance requires caregivers to provide support during lifting, carrying, feeding, burping, and laying the baby down.
+The first few months are vital for a child’s development, and safe head and neck support plays an essential role in helping them stay comfortable while they gradually build strength.

-Newborns are born with soft skulls that are not fully fused.
-This feature allows the baby’s head to fit through the birth canal during delivery but also makes it susceptible to injury.
-The bones in an infant’s skull are still developing and can be easily deformed or damaged if not handled correctly.
+Newborns are also born with soft spots called fontanelles and skull bones that are not fully fused.
+This feature allows the baby’s head to fit through the birth canal during delivery, but it also means the head should be handled gently.
+The skull is designed to protect the brain, but infants still need careful support because they cannot reliably control head movement in the earliest weeks.
 As such, caregivers must be aware of how to properly support a baby’s head and neck.

 Why Is Head Support Necessary?